One problem. Many right answers.

 return totals

-Facet reads this as P2 THROWAWAY SCRIPT · runner-up P5 TEACHING EXAMPLE
+Facet’s closest auto-match: P2 QUICK SCRIPT · runner-up P5 TEACHING EXAMPLE heuristic

 P5 Teaching example